 Activity Based Work – Just a fancy marketing claim invented by interior people?

 Activity-based working is here to stay.
-Mobility is already crucial for today’s workforce an leading companies around the world are already bending the standards for traditional work roles and work forms by implementing ABW workplace design.
+Mobility is already crucial for today’s workforce leading companies around the world are already bending the standards for traditional work roles and work forms by implementing ABW workplace design.

 To implement so different a way of thinking is a process.
 A process that highly demands a change of patterns throughout every link of the company.
 We have showcased some of our furniture for activity based work in the lookbook so you can feel inspired.

 A Couple of Reasons why Workplace Interior Should Facilitate Activity Based Work

 It’s essential that ABW is anchored in a solid strategy.
 Fancy, innovative furniture is not the single solution to this transformation.
 We would love to claim that tangible, and flexible interior solutions do the work alone, but that would be dishonest and simply untrue.
 The transformation process demands hard work in the internal communication and should be thought of as part of the employer branding.
 According to Leesman®, research shows that large numbers of employees are failing to adopt the behaviours necessary to realise the potential benefits of these surroundings.

 Leesman has categorised the most typical groups of employees: